 ANTI-VIRUS SOFTWARE!!
 Before you even begin thinking about what type of computer to use start thinking about Anti-Virus software.
 In the university community it is easy to get a computer virus.
 Computers in the classrooms and labs are protected against virus infections but they will not scan your portable USB drive for viruses.

-* WARNING * – Any Vulnerable or Infected computers found on the MBC Network will be disconnected immediately, and will remain offline until the computer is properly updated and patched by the user, and they can prove their PC is no longer a threat to the campus community.
-This policy is for the protection of other students and the MBC Network.
+* WARNING * – Any Vulnerable or Infected computers found on the Mary Baldwin Network will be disconnected immediately, and will remain offline until the computer is properly updated and patched by the user, and they can prove their PC is no longer a threat to the campus community.
+This policy is for the protection of other students and the Mary Baldwin Network.